Silver25/creative-spark/README.md

 ## Target demographics

-Creative Bliss is designed to appeal to a wide audience.
+Creative Spark is designed to appeal to a wide audience.

-By bringing these groups together, Creative Bliss creates a space where artistry is celebrated, and customers can connect directly with the heart behind each creation.
+By bringing these groups together, Creative Spark creates a space where artistry is celebrated, and customers can connect directly with the heart behind each creation.
 It’s about fostering appreciation for craftsmanship and making high-quality, original pieces accessible.

 #### 1. Age Groups
 **Millennials & Gen Z (18-35 years old):**